laraklopper/Calculator/README.md

 ## WHAT DOES THE APPLICATION DO

-The application is an frontend interest calculator using react.js
+The application is an frontend interest rate calculator and a normal calculator using react.js.

 `command line interface`/`terminal`